sanjanadesai27/tweetr/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It allows users to share their thoughts in upto 140 characters a time.
+It features a cool character counter, some fancy toggling action, and colour changing buttons and windows based on where the users mouse is.

 ## Getting Started